jia-xinyu/jia-xinyu.github.io/_projects/4_project.md

     Carbon fiber monocoque of Gspeed 2018-E.
 </div>

 Undeniably, manufacturing such large and precise stuff (over **2.2m length**) was not easy at all.
-We had to pay much attention to every detail.
+We had to pay much attention to details.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">